-Assets that the lender can repossess — like your house or car — if you default on a loan provide another security against your potential default.
-By providing collateral, you significantly lower the lender's risk, which improves your changes for approval.
+Assets that the lender can repossess — like your car — if you default on a loan, like your car, provide another security against your potential default.
+By providing collateral, you significantly lower the lender's risk, which improves your chances for approval.
 Collateral can also drive down interest rates on the line of credit.

-Even if you have a high credit score, these factors may suggest to a lender that you are not able to repay the loan that you are applying for — even with a credit score of 800, your current job with a salary of $75,000 wouldn't suggest that you could pay off a million dollar loan, right?
+Even if you have a good credit score, some factors may suggest to a lender that you are not able to repay the loan that you are applying for — even with a credit score of 800, your current job with a salary of $75,000 wouldn't suggest that you could pay off a million dollar loan, right?

 How to check your credit score

 Although your credit score isn’t the only factor that shows lenders your ability to repay a loan, it can help determine whether or not you get approved.
 You can check your credit score for free before applying for a loan to see whether you may qualify.

 Many credit card companies give cardholders free access to their credit scores.
 If you have a credit card, this is an easy way to check your credit score.
 There are also many websites, like Experian and NerdWallet, that will let you view your credit score for free once you create an account.

 Your credit score is an important factor that can affect the loan terms and rates you can qualify for.
 Lenders check your credit score when deciding whether to approve you, as this can be an indicator of whether you’ll repay a loan.